danirus/django-comments-xtd/docs/index.rst

 [2.9.7] - 2022-07-08
 --------------------

    * Allows to customize the json object returned by the `get_commentbox_props` template tag.
 Define the new setting `COMMENTS_XTD_COMMENTBOX_CLASS` as the string path to the class that will return the JSON object.
-It defaults to the class `django_comments_xtd.frontend.CommentBoxDriver`.
+It defaults to the class `django_comments_xtd.api.frontend.CommentBoxDriver`.

 [2.9.5] - 2021-12-14
 --------------------